npmcdn-to-unpkg-bot/notebook/C++/notes/11_branching_conditional.md

 // three
 ```

 Notice the **break**, this allows for breaking out of a block of code.
 It is best practice to always place a break at the end of each case.
 If one is not placed then execution will continue down to the next level below.
-Switch statements are a great way to handle multi-if statements.
+Switch statements are a great alternative to multiple if statements.